DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-There are clear implications for the delivery of ICT-related training in remote Aboriginal communities, particularly as take-up of individually-owned devices such as laptops and iPads is likely to continue.[^114] Although logistically challenging and resource intensive, a flexible, opportunistic approach that tailors learning opportunities to the individual’s needs and takes place within private, safe spaces rather than as formal, structured training can be effective (although we discuss in Chapter 8 how a different approach can work where there is a long-term shared computer facility).
-Without more exposure to the capabilities of information and communication technology, including digital education and skills development, remote community members, especially older ones, may fail to grasp its benefits.
+There are clear implications for the delivery of ICT-related training in remote Aboriginal communities, particularly as take-up of individually owned devices such as laptops and iPads is likely to continue.[^114] Although logistically challenging and resource intensive, a flexible, opportunistic approach that tailors learning opportunities to the individual’s needs and takes place within private, safe spaces rather than as formal, structured training can be effective (although we discuss in Chapter 8 how a different approach can work where there is a long-term shared computer facility).
+Without more exposure to the capabilities of information and communications technology, including digital education and skills development, remote community members, especially older ones, may fail to grasp its benefits.